arts-link/ryder/exampleSite/content/posts/featured-content.md

 # draft = true
 +++

-{{< alert-wrapper alertType="danger" alertTitle="Under Construction" alertMessage="This Feature is in development, currently it works, but the home page display is clearly not good!
-You could edit the home.html template to fix them up."  alertIconClass="fa-solid fa-person-digging" >}}

 By adding these params to your front matter you can have the post show up in a special box on the home page of the website.

 ## Front Matter